 PBV units under the RAD program and HUD-VASH PBV set-aside vouchers do not count toward the 20 percent limitation when PBV assistance is attached to them.
-In addition, units that were previously subject to certain federal rent restrictions or were receiving another type of long-term housing subsidy provided by HUD are not subject to the cap.
+In addition, units that were previously subject to certain federal rent restrictions or were receiving another type of long term bousing subsidy provided by HUD are not subject to the receiving another type of long-term housing subsidy provided by HUD are not subject to the cap.
 In order to be excepted, the unit must meet the following conditions:

-- The unit must be covered under a PBV HAP contract that first became effective on or after - 4/18/17; and - In the five years prior to the date the PHA either issued the RFP or selected the project, the unit either: - Received Public Housing Capital or Operating Funds, Project-Based Rental Assistance, Housing for Elderly (Section 202), Housing for Persons with Disabilities (section 811), Rent Supplement (Rent Supp), or Rental Assistance Program (RAP); or - The unit was subject to a rent restriction through a loan or insurance program as a result of Section 236, Section 221(d)(3) or (d)(4) BMIR, Housing for Elderly Persons (Section 202), or Housing for Persons with Disabilities (Section 811) Units that have previously received either PBV or HCV assistance are not covered under
+- The unit must be covered under a PBV HAP contract that first became effective on or after - 4/18/17; and - In the five years prior to the date the PHA either issued the RFP or selected the project, the unit either: - Received Public Housing Capital or Operating Funds, Project-Based Rental Assistance, Housing for Elderly (Section 202), Housing for Persons with Disabilities (section 811), Rent Supplement (Rent Supp), or Rental Assistance Program (RAP); or - The unit was subject to a rent restriction through a loan or insurance program as a result of Section 236, Section 221(d)(3) or (d)(4) BMIR, Housing for Elderly Persons (Section 202), or Housing for Persons with Disabilities (Section 811) Units that have previously received either PBV or HCV assistance are not covered under the exception.